prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/monitor.md

 ### Best G-Sync Monitor: ASUS ROG PG279Q
 ![best g sync monitor for gtx 1080 ti](/img/gpu/1080ti/monitor/asus-rog-pg279q.jpg){: .img-right .img-small}

-If you’ve decided that G-Sync supremacy is the route for you, then do I have an amazing pick for you on this category.
+If you’ve decided that [G-Sync](https://www.tomshardware.com/reviews/nvidia-gsync-monitor-glossary-definition-explained,6008.html){: target="_blank"} supremacy is the route for you, then do I have an amazing pick for you on this category.

 In the spot for best G-Sync monitor for 1080 Ti gaming, coming in at a whopping $609.99USD is Asus’ ROG PG279Q gaming monitor.